-The reason why Apple is going with the Radeon Pro 400 series is that the MacBook Pro is widely used in content creation rather than for gaming.
-The MacBook Pro can get the necessary performance boost from the AMD cards compared to the GTX 10 series for video editing.
+The reason why Apple is going with the Radeon Pro 400 series is that people use MacBook Pro mostly for content creation rather than for gaming.
+The new MacBook Pro can get the necessary performance boost from the AMD cards in comparison to the GTX 10 series for video editing.

 Apple Increases Prices for old Macbook in India